 - Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
 For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2024 handbook.
+(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2025 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.)

-- For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+TTY users should call 1-877-486-2048.) - For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
 However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition.

-- If Medicare adds coverage for any new services during 2024, either Medicare or our plan will cover those services.
+• If Medicare adds coverage for any new services during 2025, either Medicare or our plan will cover those services.

-- If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.

-- o Qualifying chronic conditions may include:

-- chronic alcohol and drug dependence;

-- autoimmune disorders;

-- cancer:

-- cardiovascular disorders;

-- chronic heart failure;

-- dementia;

-- diabetes;

-- end-stage liver disease;

-- severe hematologic disorders;

-- HIV/AIDS;

-- chronic lung disorders;

-- chronic and disabling mental health conditions; neurologic disorders;

-- stroke

-- O You must meet and maintain all three eligibility criteria below to qualify:

-- 1. You must have a documented and active diagnosis for one or more of the above qualifying conditions.
-The condition must be life threatening or significantly limit your overall health or function.